azimut/shiny/ABOUT.md

 Open Source Computer Vision, is one of such libraries that provides a C API we can use.
 A wrapper was build already by [byulparan](https://github.com/byulparan/common-cv).
 Meaning we have now access to the image filters and transformations provided by opencv.
 Or might be better the video feed of our webcam or any video file as frames.
 Put it along with lisp and we can live-code an image recognition software or video sequencer.

-![*OpenCV - Live editing video by scale it down and repeating it on a bigger canvas*](static/opencv2.jpg)
+![*OpenCV - Live editing video by scale it down and repeating it on a bigger canvas*](static/opencv2.jpg) *OpenCV - Live editing video by scale it down and repeating it on a bigger canvas*

 ## CEPL